TianheL/Parallel-and-Distributed-Computing-Course-PJ/README.md

 Choose two out of the following three projects to complete.
 I choose the first two, since i don't find suitable test data and i am too lazy to generate test data by myself.😜

 ## TODO
 - [x] Translate to English.
-(Translate by gpt-3.5-turbo-1106 and check by myself, may have some small mistake)
+(Translate by gpt-3.5-turbo-1106 and check by myself, may have some small mistake.)

 ## PJ-1 OpenMP Implementation of Parallel QuickSort Algorithm
 We use C++ for OpenMP programming in this experiment.